HOW TO RUN -For barefoot and huarache runners

 PLANTAR FASCITIS (REALLY FASCIOSIS)

 Long story short, if you wear shoes from the time you are a toddler until after adolescence you are now saddled with an atrophy of the tendon that connects your big toe with the heel.
-Getting that tendon fully functioning again may takes months of walking barefoot and using toe separators, such as these.
+Getting that tendon fully functioning again may take months of walking barefoot and using toe separators, such as these.
 Using them for a couple of hours a day until you can walk all day with them, requires wearing them performing daily toe-spreading exercises until you can begin running again (2-3 months in total).
-For further details and daily running inspiration, you’re welcome to join us Huarache Runners club.
+For further details and daily running inspiration, you’re welcome to join us at Huarache Runners Club.

 Recent Posts